 It has two speeds that makes short work of most cuts, slower speeds move through thicker pieces when re-sawing.
 Higher speeds create a cleaner, more accurate cuts when working with thinner stock.

-This machine is a heavyweight machine that weighs close to 285lbs and will cost you some $1,300.
+This machine is a heavyweight machine that weighs close to 285lbs.

-For this price, you will get a great machine, a machine that is well made and can deliver on many fronts including a 12-inch resaw capacity.
+For this price, you will get a great machine, a band saws that is well made and can deliver on many fronts including a 12-inch resaw capacity.